hamdanjaveed/lazyjira/README.md

 A Terminal UI for Jira.

-Heavily inspired by these awesome tools:
+The motivation for the project came from using [jira-cli](https://github.com/ankitpokhrel/jira-cli) and wishing it had a TUI similar to these awesome projects:

 - [lazygit](https://github.com/jesseduffield/lazygit)
 - [lazydocker](https://github.com/jesseduffield/lazydocker)